ehcole/genDockerImage/README.md

 ZIP: If set, saves the docker image as gzipped NAME.tar.gz.
 False by default

 run cleanup.exe to clean up Cmake files and extraneous executables

+NOTE: Currently, only https://github.com/CASL/vera_tpls.git and https://github.com/ehcole/MPACT_tpls.git are supported TPL_URLs.
+Modification would be necessary to allow the use of others.
+In particular, when building the mpact programming environment (allowing the use of gcc), cmake assumes the use of the above urls.
+The variable cmakeDir must be set to the appropriate build directory in the image, e.g., /scratch/*repo_name*/TPL_build, which depends on the structure of the repository.
+Adding this custom logic would require modification of genDockerfile.cpp only. --EHC